CURE MIX FOR 5 LBS. (2.25 KG) OF BACON

 Blending and applying the curing blend

 - Weigh the pork.
-If more than one curing container will be used, calculate separately the total weight of the meat that will be placed in each container.
-Refrigerate the meat while the cure mix is being prepared.
-(Any plastic food container with a tight-fitting lid — or a strong plastic bag — can be used as a curing container.)
+If you are using more than one curing container, calculate separately the total weight of the meat you will place in each container.
+Refrigerate the meat while preparing the cure mix.
+(Any plastic food container with a tight-fitting lid — or a strong plastic bag — will work as a curing container.)

 - Prepare, calculate, and measure the required amount of curing mixture for each container.
 Mix this curing blend until it is uniform.

 - Place the meat in the curing container(s).
 Rub the cure mix on all surfaces evenly.
-Cover, and refrigerate.
-The refrigerator temperature should be set between 34°F and 40°F (2.2°C to 4.4°C).
+Cover and refrigerate.
+Set the refrigerator temperature between 34°F and 40°F (2.2°C to 4.4°C).

 - Overhaul the pieces of meat after about 12 hours of curing.
 (Overhaul means to rub the surfaces of the meat to redistribute the cure.)
 Be sure to wet the meat with any liquid that may have accumulated in the bottom of the curing container.